nalabrie/aus-bell/README.md

 #### Windows

-Run `setup.bat` to install/update all needed Python packages and download the latest `ffmpeg`.
+Run `setup.bat` to install/update all needed Python packages and download the latest `ffmpeg` and `ffplay`.

 #### MacOS/Linux